Painting MAStudy level: Postgraduate

 Please note that the optional professional experience modules incur an additional tuition fee, which for 1 semester of professional experience is £1,333.33, for 2 semesters of professional experience is £2,666.67, and for 3 semesters of professional experience is £4,000.

 Professional experience may also be subject to additional costs, visa requirements being met, subject to availability and/or competitive application.
 Professional experience opportunities are not guaranteed but you will benefit from the support of our Talent Team in trying to find and secure an opportunity.
 Find out more about the professional experience option.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.

 How you'll learn

-The School of Art and Design teaching and learning mirrors the needs of the Creative Industries ensuring that our graduates are equipped with the skills and attributes to become Industry specialists, leaders and innovators to drive social responsibility and design global change.
+The School of Art and Design’s teaching and learning mirrors the needs of the creative industries ensuring that our graduates are equipped with the skills and attributes to become industry specialists, leaders and innovators, to drive social responsibility and design global change.

-The Creative Industries ability to be entrepreneurial, innovative and embrace change underpins our Art and Design courses.
+The creative industries’ ability to be entrepreneurial, innovative and embrace change underpins our Art and Design courses.
 Our studio and workshop culture ensures you are socially responsible in our creative community and develop critical thinking in research and ‘make’ processes.
-Our global initiatives will give you skills to become collaborative communicators and make you culturally competent in the ever changing world of Art or Design.
+Our global initiatives are designed to give you skills to become collaborative communicators and make you culturally competent in the world of Art or Design.

-This course can be studied on a full-time or part-time basis.
+This course can be offered on a part-time basis.
 Whilst we would like to give you all the information about our part-time offering here, it is tailored for each course each year depending on the number of part-time applicants.
 Therefore, the part-time teaching arrangements vary.
-Please request information about studying this course part-time.
+Please request further information about part time study.